lostintangent/node-azure/README.md

 4. Yarn, which provides installation instructions [here](https://yarnpkg.com/en/docs/install).
 This isn't technically required, however, it's used in place of the NPM client below.
 I'd recommend it!

+5. [Chrome](https://www.google.com/chrome/browser/desktop/), which will be used for debugging the demo app's front-end later on in the walkthrough.

 Additionally, since the demo app uses MongoDB, you need to have a locally running MongoDB instance, which is listening on the standard `27017` port.
 The simplest way to achieve this is by running the following command after Docker is installed: `docker run -it -p 27017:27017 mongo`.

 ## Project Setup